jroweboy/smb1base/README.txt

 Version 1.1.1 - Add text to the error screen to let users know that they need to use a modern emulator to play this hack.

 Version 1.1 is now live!
-Keeping with the spirit of this being a quickly thrown together hack, the new update was coded in a single day of crunch plus a second day of overtime ;)
+Keeping with the spirit of a hack made in a game jam, the new update was coded in a single day of crunch plus a second day of overtime ;)

 *NEW*